Up to 50% off sofas & mattresses — limited‑time deals.

 4. I sit up from each position using normal movements.

-I repeat this set several times during the test week, often at different times of day.
-Marcus and Mia run the same sequence from their own positions, which highlights how responsiveness feels under different body weights.
+I repeat the routine several times during the test week, and Marcus and Mia run it as well so we can compare how the same bed feels under different body weights.

 The questions I ask myself during each run are simple: